intersystems/quickstarts-java/README.md

 # quickstarts-java
 This code shows JDBC, XEP, Native, multi-model, and Hibernate access.
-It is required for the Java quickstart which can be found here: https://learning.intersystems.com/course/view.php?name=Java%20QS
+It is required for the Java QuickStart which can be found here: https://dev-gettingstarted.intersystems.com/language-quickstarts/java-quickstart/

 ## Contents
 * jdbcplaystocksTask7.java to see how to store and retrieve data relationally
 * xepplaystocksTask6.java to see how to quickly store objects
 * nativeplaystocksTask5.java to see how to run methods within InterSystems IRIS
-* multiplayTask4.java to see multimodel access using JDBC, XEP, and Native API
+* multiplayTask4.java to see multi-model access using JDBC, XEP, and Native API
 * hibernateplaystocksTask6.java to see how to use a third-party tool to work with objects

 ## Configuration files